AhmedSherif7/meal-app/README.md

 The app supports Arabic and English languages, which you can switch between them without restarting the app.

 used packages:
-&emsp;- provider,
+&emsp;- provider
-&emsp;- shared preferences,
+&emsp;- shared preferences
-&emsp;- flutter color picker.
+&emsp;- flutter color picker